David-Durst/embeddedHaskellAetherling/theory/Basic.md

 As a reminder:
 - `n` is number of utilized periods.
 - `v` is number of empty periods.
-- A `TSeq` materializes `n` values of type `t` over `(n+v) * periods to process one t` periods.
+- An operator with a `TSeq` output type emits `n` values of type `t` over `n+v` periods.

+Operators does not accept or emit data during empty periods.
-An empty period is one in which the sequence does not process new data. `v` enables Aetherling to (1) match input and output time lengths and (2) express schedules with underutilization
+Empty periods enable Aetherling to (1) match input and output time lengths and (2) express schedules with underutilization.
 1. The time matching property requires operators' input and output `TSeq`s to take the same amount of time.
 Empty clocks equalize time lengths for `TSeq`s with different `n` parameters.
     1. For example, `Up_1d_t` takes in one input on one clock cycle and then repeatedly outputs it for multiple clock cycles.
-    While the output is busy emitting data, the input cannot accept the next value.
+    While `Up_1d_t` is busy emitting data, it cannot accept new input.
-    The empty periods indicate this waiting so that the input and output `TSeq`s take the same amount of time.
+    The empty periods indicate the lack of input so that the input and output `TSeq`s take the same amount of time.
 1. Underutilized hardware is hardware that is unused on some clock cycles.
 An operator with input and output `TSeq`s that have non-zero `v`s may be unused during those periods.
     1. If `Map_t 1 Add` had any empty clocks, it would be underutilized.